kumpan/unikorn/content/unikorns/2020-11-26-ulrika-viberg.md

 ### Ulrika's Story

 Ulrika has worked in the search business since 2007, with both organic and paid search, in-house and as a consultant.
 Before starting her own agency, she worked with a few of the largest companies in the world, such as eBay, Rocket Internet, eDreams and Omnicom Media Group.
 Ulrika started Unikorn in 2016 in order to be a full-time consultant at eBay Classifieds Global Growth Team.
-In 2018, Ulrika decided to take on multiple clients and converted Unikorn to a consultancy.
+In 2018, Ulrika decided to take on multiple clients and converted Unikorn to an agency.

 ### Ulrika’s super powers